Indians in the New York metropolitan area: Religion

 Parallelling India's religious constituency, most Indians in the New York City metropolitan region practice Hinduism, followed by Islam, Christianity, Sikhism, Buddhism, Jainism, Zoroastrianism, and irreligion.
+On October 30, 2024, the State of New Jersey legally designated October of every year to be Hindu Heritage Month.
 The Hindu Temple Society of North America in Flushing, Queens, is the oldest Hindu temple in the Western Hemisphere, and its canteen feeds 4,000 people a week, with as many as 10,000 during the Diwali (Deepavali) holiday.
 Further east on Long Island, in Melville, one of the world's largest BAPS temples opened in October 2016.
-Central New Jersey has large temples of Venkateswara and Guruvayurappan in Bridgewater and Morganville, respectively, and Sai Baba mandirs abound throughout the metropolitan area.
+Central New Jersey has large temples of Venkateswara and Guruvayurappan in Bridgewater and Morganville, respectively; and Sai Baba mandirs abound throughout the metropolitan area, the two largest both being in Middlesex County, New Jersey, in Monroe Township (also the largest Sai mandir in the Western Hemisphere) and in Edison, bookending the southern and northern ends of Middlesex County, respectively.

 BAPS also built the world's largest Hindu temple in Robbinsville, Mercer County, in Central New Jersey.
-The Robbinsville temple was notably raided by the FBI in 2021 for engaging in forced labor to build the temple.
 Numerous mosques, churches (geared significantly toward a Keralite membership), Sikh gurudwaras, and Jain temples are also situated in the New York City metropolitan area.
-The Jain Center of America in Elmhurst, Queens is the oldest Jain temple in the Western hemisphere Many retailers now market Diwali fireworks in the New York City metropolitan region and especially in New Jersey.
-In September 2021, the State of New Jersey aligned with the World Hindu Council to declare October as Hindu Heritage Month.
+The Jain Center of America in Elmhurst, Queens is the oldest Jain temple in the Western Hemisphere Many retailers now market Diwali fireworks in the New York City metropolitan region and especially in New Jersey.
+In September 2021, the State of New Jersey aligned with the World Hindu Council to declare October as Hindu Heritage Month. while thousands in Bergen County celebrated the first U.S. county-wide Diwali Mela festival under a unified sponsorship banner in 2016, while Fair Lawn in Bergen County, New Jersey has celebrated an internationally prominent annual Holi celebration since 2022, and in 2023 declared October to be acknowledged as Hindu-American Awareness and Appreciation Month.
+Diwali/Deepavali is also recognized by many other municipalities throughout the metropolitan area.
+The largest Lord Hanuman statue in the US arrived in Monroe Township in January 2024.

-Education

-Indians have been attaining school board membership positions on various boards of education in New Jersey and on Long Island.